itskris2283/DevQuery/README.md

 - If you don't have PostgreSQL installed, the application will automatically fall back to in-memory storage for development purposes
 - All file paths in the application use forward slashes (`/`) which are compatible with Windows
 - The application will automatically detect Windows and use appropriate network settings (using 'localhost' instead of '0.0.0.0')
+- If you still encounter binding issues, you can explicitly set `HOST=localhost` in your `.env` file
 - For production deployment on Windows, use the following command instead of `npm start`:
   ```
   set NODE_ENV=production && node dist/index.js